yueureka/ReinforcementLearning/MultiAgent_Tennis/Readme.md

 ![Scores of 100 episodes](https://github.com/yueureka/ReinforcementLearning/blob/master/MultiAgent_Tennis/pictures/TestScore.PNG)

 ## File Description
- * Countinuous_control.ipynb -- the notebook that load and train the Navigation agent, it also describes the theory of DDPG and the code to train the agent.
+ * Tennis.ipynb -- the notebook that load and train the Navigation agent, it also describes the theory of DDPG and the code to train the agent.
  * DDPG_agent.py -- the python library that contains the Agent class, RelayBuffer and OUNoise class, it will be imported to the Navigation.ipynb to train the agent.
  * model.py -- the torch class for both Actor and Critic class of the DDPG model
+ * agent1_checkpoint_actor.pth -- the saved actor torch model that's been trained with DDPG algorithm for agent 1, you may direct load the model and run the agent.
+ * agent1_checkpoint_critic.pth -- the saved critic torch model that's been trained with DDPG algorithm for agent 1, you may direct load the model and run the agent.
- * checkpoint_actor.pth.pth -- the saved actor torch model that's been trained with DQN algorithm, you may direct load the model and run the agent.
+  * agent2_checkpoint_actor.pth -- the saved actor torch model that's been trained with DDPG algorithm for agent 2, you may direct load the model and run the agent.
- * checkpoint_critic.pth.pth -- the saved critic torch model that's been trained with DQN algorithm, you may direct load the model and run the agent.
+ * agent2_checkpoint_critic.pth -- the saved critic torch model that's been trained with DDPG algorithm for agent 2, you may direct load the model and run the agent.

 ## Installation Instruction